ACCESS-NRI/access-hive.org.au/docs/get_started/index.md

 Every project has an ID (e.g. `xp65`).
 This ID is what the term <i>project</i> actually refers to.
 <br>
 The first project that you join will become your default one.
-We will also refer to it as `$PROJECT`.
 <br>
 If you want to change your default project, please check <a href="#change-default-project-on-gadi">how to change your default project on gadi</a>.